|What can I do with a degree in Linguistics?|

 · International business fields (import/export, foreign business consulting)

 · Specific areas of legal practice (Immigration Law, International Business)

 · Writing and editing

-· Foreign Service and other internationally oriented government careers
+· Foreign service and other internationally-oriented government careers

-· Entertainment industry, esp. involving international connections
+· Entertainment industry, especially involving international connections